 This course provides a primer to qualitative research methodologies.
-It offers an intuitive approach to understanding and applying the basic building blocks of qualitative research methods.
-The content will equip students with the background information they require to advance their qualitative techniques in designing and conducting research.
+The course introduces an intuitive approach to understanding and applying the basic building blocks of qualitative research methods.
+Course content is designed to equip students with the skills and knowledge necessary to advance their qualitative techniques in designing and conducting research.
+Prerequisite: DBA707 (or EDBA 703)

-DBA 709 Advanced Quantitative Techniques 5 Credits
+DBA 709 Advanced Quantitative Methods